-Application : Applied Explanation on application of the practice : The BAB Group's ERM organisation structure allows risk information flow for effective oversight of risk management at all levels.
+Application : Applied Explanation on : application of the practice The BAB Group's ERM organisation structure allows risk information flow for effective oversight of risk management at all levels.
 Risks are reviewed at various levels namely the various shore base operations and BUs and the corporate departments and then at the CEO level from a collation of Enterprise Risks standpoint before it is deliberated at the RMC and Board level.
-The Group has a risk management framework that is integrated and embedded into the day-to-day business activities and management decision making of the various business units and functions of the Group The framework also aims to provide a consistent approach for identifying, evaluating and managing the significant risks faced by the Group and facilitating a reasonably accurate perception of the acceptable risks.
+The Group has a risk management framework that is integrated and embedded into the day-to-day business activities and management decision making of the various business units and functions of the Group.
+The framework also aims to provide a consistent approach for identifying, evaluating and managing the significant risks faced by the Group and facilitating a reasonably accurate perception of the acceptable risks.
 Managing risks is a shared responsibility and is integrated within the Group's governance, business processes and operations.
-The BAB ERM Framework as endorsed by the following key elements: Risk Representatives in each BU to spear of risk management activities.
-These Risk responsible for ensuring the timely updated issues and action plans within their own Buthen independently validated by the Department; Specified roles and responsibilities at each in the Group in relation to Risk Management in the Group; and Group; and Risk Representatives in each BU to spearhead the coordination of risk management activities.
+The BAB ERM Framework as endorsed by the RMC contains the following key elements: Risk Representatives in each BU to spearhead the coordination of risk management activities.
 These Risk Representatives are responsible for ensuring the timely updating of risks, controls, issues and action plans within their own BUs.
 Their updates are then independently validated by the Risk Management Department; Specified roles and responsibilities at each level of management in the Group in relation to Risk Management; Mechanisms, tools and techniques for managing risks in the Group; and Guidance on risk reporting.
-Risk reports are prepared for the RMC and include an assessment of risk, actions to mitigate the The details of the top risk for the organisations are outlined in the Statement on Risk Management and Internal Control on pages 82 - 84 of the 2017 Annual Report.
+Risk reports are prepared for the RMC and include an assessment of risk, actions to mitigate the risk and its status.
+The details of the top risk for the organisations are outlined in the Statement on Risk Management and Internal Control on pages 64 to 73 of the 2018 Annual Report.
 The Board recognises that the internal audit function is an integral part of the governance process of the Group.
-The IAD provides independent assurance on the adequacy and effectiveness of the internal control systems implemented by the Group and reports its findings directly to the AC.
+The IAD provides independent

+assurance on the adequacy and effectiveness of the internal control systems implemented by the Group and reports its findings directly to the AC.
 The IAD reviews the Group's system of internal controls, its operations and selected key activities based on the risk assessment and in accordance with the annual audit plan that is approved by the AC.
-In line with the Board and AC's recognition of the importance of the IAD, in FY2017, the Internal Audit ("IA") function is now fully resourced internally and the outsourced model of the past is no longer relevant.
 The AC receives and reviews all Internal Audit reports including the agreed actions that are to be taken in order to mitigate and close the highlighted control gaps.
 All issues raised and action plans to close gaps are monitored via the monitoring mechanism that has been developed till closure and status is reported on a quarterly basis to the AC.
-The key activities of the IAD for 2017 are as set out in the AC report on page 76 of the 2017 Annual Report.
-Explanation for : departure Large companies are required to complete the columns below.
-Non-large companies are encouraged to complete the columns below.
-Measure : Timeframe :
+The key activities of the IAD for 2018 are as set out in the AC report on page 61 of the 2018 Annual Report.

+Explanation for : departure

+Large companies are requi red to complete the columns below.
+Non-large companies are encouraged

+Measure :

+Timeframe :